-The first step in Candriam's negative ESG screening is to exclude countries classified as oppressive regimes, characterized by severe human rights violations, systemic ethical breaches, the denial of fundamental liberties, and government-led conflict or repression.
+The first step of Candriam's negative ESG screening is to exclude^{4,7} countries that are regarded as oppressive regimes, characterised by severe human rights violations, systemic ethical breaches, denial of fundamental liberties, and government-led conflict or repression.
 Through this filter we implement PAI 16.